willshacklett/cft-cancer-sim/README.md

 This project is intentionally simple: it demonstrates how **constraint failure** drives divergence between healthy and cancerous systems over time.

+This model demonstrates that:
+- Order and cooperation can emerge from constraint coupling alone
+- Failure modes (invasion, divergence, instability) arise when constraints weaken
+- No explicit biological rules are required for cancer-like dynamics to appear

+This supports a systems-level view where pathology is a failure of constraint integrity, not merely a collection of local mutations.

 ---

 ## GV Trajectory: Healthy vs Cancer